What's new in Windows 10 Team 2020 updates

 - Ease of Access.
 Users can adjust the following settings without signing in: Display, Text cursor, Magnifier, High contrast, Narrator, Closed captions, and Keyboard.

 - Familiar UI for apps.
 Users can close apps on Surface Hub by selecting the Close button in the top right corner of the app.
 This removes the need to close apps by dragging them to the bottom of the Surface Hub display.
-(Note: This functionality will be available on the Edge browser as part of the next Edge update, scheduled for March 2022.)

 To learn more, see Adjust Ease of Access settings on Surface Hub.